-To kick off Halloween week, we’ve rounded up the scariest, spookiest, and downright craziest true stories about recruiting our consultants could remember!
-Like all good scary stories, these tales are true, only the names were changed to protect the innocent (or not so innocent).
+To kick off Halloween week, we’ve rounded up the scariest, spookiest, and downright craziest true recruitment stories our consultants could remember!
+Like all good scary stories, these tales are true; only the names were changed to protect the innocent (or not so innocent).
 The accounts are first hand, in the words of the talent acquisition expert who lived through the experience.
 Happy Halloween!

 THE TEMPER TANTRUM